MohamadZayat/MohamadZayat/README.md

 - I have learned the basics of c,java, and python but have not done any projects yet :disappointed:
 - 💬 Ask me about whatever you want.
 - 📫 How to reach me: Email : m7amadz.96.mz@gmail.com
-- ⚡ Fun fact: I love football and motorcycles not a fun fact but a fact :grinning:
+- ⚡ Fun fact: I love football and motorcycles not a fun fact but a fact :grinning:.